ksel172/Kali-Docker/README.md

 ## Cleanup

-To remove the container and volumes:
+To remove the container and volumes (WARNING: this will delete the entire persistent system):
 ```bash
 docker compose down --volumes
 ```